cpear/BlazorComponentBus/README.md

 # BlazorComponentBus
 Enables loosely coupled messaging between Blazor UI Components.
 Yes!
 Thats right!
 UI messaging with Blazor Server.

-## Whats New
+## Whats New v2.0.0
-v1.2.0 - Breaking change. :-(
+ - Upgraded to .NET6
-    I know.
-It sucks.
-But I modified the subscribe method so its less clumsy.
-If you are using a previous version you will need to update your calls where components subscribe to specific message types.
-Its a simple change and will be much cleaner.
-See the section _Subscribe to a message type_ below for the update.
+ - Added the ability to Unsubscribe a component from a message

 ## Full Working Example
 For a full working example of using Blazor Component Bus (with source code) check out this Article on [Blazor UI Composition](https://clearmeasure.com/blazor-ui-composition/).